 - Additional information on the skin test

-Questions your doctor might ask when taking a medical history
+Questions your doctor might ask when taking a medical history for allergies

 - What type of symptoms do you have?